 24. What happens if there is not enough surfactant?

-It will cause low lung compliance, so then the lungs can’t keep the alveoli open, which will cause RDS.
+It will cause low lung compliance, so the lungs can’t keep the alveoli open, which may cause RDS.

 25. What are important questions to ask about a neonate’s history?

 The type of delivery, presence of meconium or risks of infection, and whether or not the baby is full term.
 Also, it would be helpful to ask about the baby’s ability to breathe or cry at birth, as well as their muscle tone.